Chemistry-Mike/Chemistry-Mike.github.io/_posts/2025-10-26-Fancy-Prolines.md

 ---

-For years, I'd been deep in the world of Intrinsically Disordered Proteins (IDPs).
+I've been deep in the world of Intrinsically Disordered Proteins (IDPs).
 These aren't the neat, rigid structures you see in textbooks; they're dynamic, flexible, and utterly central to life, handling critical tasks like cellular signaling and regulating protein-protein interactions.

 Proline is one of the most structurally unique amino acids, and its rigid, five-membered pyrrolidine ring is a major player in protein folding, structure, and function.
 Yet, visualizing this ring clearly amidst the complex 3D structure of a protein can be surprisingly tricky.